-We at JC Refrigeration try to build these cooling units so that the install is as easy as possible.
-Making them DIY friendly.
-But please be aware though, that our upgrades might not look quite the same as the original.
-The brackets, frames, and holes in the plates might not always line up perfectly as fridge boxes can vary at times.
-So, some modifications, such as shaving the foam or tweaking the cooling unit, might need to be done to complete the installation.
-But keep in mind, these cooling units are made out of thick steel tubes and plates so if some minor tweaking or bending is needed, you can do that without harming the cooling unit.
-We try to be as thorough with our install manuals as possible, but if you need help with something during the install, feel free to send us an email at info@jc-refrigeration.com with your question, along with a picture to help explain what you are facing, and we will help you to the best of our ability.
+We at JC Refrigeration try to build these as easy to install as possible, and so these are DIY cooling units but please be aware tho that our upgrades might not look quite the same, and brackets, frames, hole plates might not always line up perfectly as fridge boxes can vary at times, and so some modifications, foam shaving or tweaking might need to be done at times to install it.
+A thing to remember is these are made out of thick steel tube and plates so some twisting or pushing into place is very normal and nothing to be alarmed about.
+We offer videos for the gas/elect and install manuals for the Hvac units to help you thru this install and feel free to send us a picture along with your question, and we will help you to the best of our ability.